 - the personal circumstances of your beneficiaries are complex (for example, you have beneficiaries with special needs – see this blog post on point);

 - you get divorced – a perfect time for estate planning (see, for instance, this blog post on point);

 you are about to enter a new relationship, particularly one where one or both of you brings assets and children to the relationship;

 - you are involved in complex business structures such as companies, self-managed superannuation funds, or family trusts;

 - your tax affairs are complex and you wish to minimise the tax liability of your estate.

-Our lawyers are able to help you develop an appropriate estate plan to ensure that your wishes are carried out in the simplest and most efficient and tax-effective way possible.
+An estate planning lawyer can help you develop an appropriate estate plan to ensure that your wishes are carried out in the most efficient and tax-effective way possible.